 Most federal tax refunds are issued within 21 days, but some take longer.
 The fastest way to get your refund is to e-file your return and use direct deposit.
 Taxpayers generally cannot "speed up" the process in any way.
 This means that, if your refund is delayed, you should

 not file an amendment, contact the IRS, contact a tax preparer, or order a transcript.
 The information that is available on the IRS refund tool is the same information that IRS telephone representative or tax preparation support agents will have access to.

 Here are common reasons for why your refund may be delayed:

 The return is being used to claim the

 Earned Income Tax Credit or Child Tax Credit - both of these require additional processing times for identity verification purposes.
 The bank processing timeframe may be slower than others, perhaps due to your bank not processing on a weekend day.

 The return requires additional review, due to incompletion, errors, or identity verification.

 If additional details are needed or the IRS makes an adjustment to your return, this is generally shown on the IRS refund status tool and they will issue you a notice through the mail explaining the changes and any action needed.

-Many taxpayers experienced slower than anticipated IRS tax refund processing speed or time in 2021 for their 2020 Tax Return Refund.
-These delays or waits continued in 2022 for 2021 Returns.
+Many taxpayers experienced slower than anticipated IRS tax refund processing speed or time in 2020, 2021, and 2022 for their latest refunds.
 If your status shows that

 your information entered was incorrect when you are certain you have entered the right data, this may be due to these delays, meaning they do not have record of the data or refund amount you entered in their system yet and thus cannot display the information.
 Because of this, you may not have a tax refund status.
 In some cases, you may have a status one day, then the status bar may disappear and/or you may not have any information.
 This does not necessarily mean the IRS does not have your return if you verified your return was accepted.
 Click here for the sample tax refund status messages you might see.